danielkrause/DCASE2022-data-generator/README.md

 ### Prerequisites

-The provided code was tested with the following libraries:
+The provided code was tested with Python 3.8 and the following libraries:
 SoundFile 0.10.3, mat73 0.58, numpy 1.20.1, scipy 1.6.2, librosa 0.8.1.

 ## Getting Started